Oregon Entrepreneurs Network: Programs

-OEN Online Community—A place where blogs and discussions are posted to help entrepreneurs with the small things of starting a business.
-There are helpful links, and is a judgment free forum to express concerns, questions, or comments on anything in the business community.
+OEN Online Community—An online platform hosting blogs, discussions, and resources for entrepreneurs.
+It also serves as a forum for members to raise concerns, ask questions, and exchange comments on topics related to the business community.

 Pub Talk —An informal program of presentations by startups looking for feedback in a non-threatening venue—a pub.
 Held the second Wednesday of each month except in July and December.

 SwapMeet —A new program held quarterly around the Portland area.
 Created specifically for people looking to connect with entrepreneurs, early-stage companies, and the people who help them both grow.
 As the Oregon economy continues to develop, there will be more and more opportunity to work with, work for, or start new companies in growing industries.

 Portland Angel Network and Women's Investment Network—Private angel investor groups which meet regularly to see presentations from companies looking for investors.

 Angel Oregon —AO is a day-long conference, and is the premier education, investment, and networking event in the Northwest, for angel investors and early-stage entrepreneurs.
 The education component focuses on how angel investing works, due diligence, etc. The investment component features companies who are chosen after having gone through an application and screening process, making their pitch to investors.